Manual inspection with mylotools

 Important

-Using mylotools plot to manually inspect long-read overlaps and find chimeras
+Using mylotools plot or mylotools report to manually inspect long-read overlaps and find chimeras

 mylotools plot u2912759ctg